Fenian Rising: Background

 The Fenians were a transatlantic association consisting of the Irish Republican Brotherhood, founded in Dublin by James Stephens in 1858, and the Fenian Brotherhood, founded in the United States by John O'Mahony and Michael Doheny, also in 1858.
 Their aim was the establishment of an independent Irish Republic by force of arms.
 The Great Famine of 1845–50 had killed about a million people, and caused another million to emigrate, hardening Irish attitudes to British rule.
 In 1865, the Fenians began preparing for a rebellion.
 With the ending of the American Civil War, they hoped to recruit willing Irish veterans of that war for an insurrection in Ireland.
 They collected about 6,000 firearms and had as many as 50,000 men willing to fight.
 In September 1865, the British moved to close down the Fenians' newspaper The Irish People and arrested much of the leadership, including John O'Leary, Jeremiah O'Donovan Rossa, Bryan Dillon, Thomas Clarke Luby and Stephens.
 Stephens, the leader of the movement, later escaped.
 In 1866, habeas corpus was suspended in Ireland and there were hundreds more arrests of Fenian activists.

+The Irish People had been founded in Dublin in November 1863, with Luby as proprietor, O'Leary as editor and O'Donovan Rossa as business manager, and had championed both Irish republicanism and, according to the historian Marta Ramón, a radical social programme centred on peasant proprietorship, social egalitarianism and independence from clerical influence in politics.
+Between 27 November 1865 and 2 February 1866, a Special Commission sat in Green Street courthouse in Dublin, and later in Cork, to try Stephens, O'Leary, O'Donovan Rossa, Charles Kickham and others for treason-felony; it was the first such Commission convened in Dublin since the 1803 trial of Robert Emmet.
+Luby and O'Leary received twenty years' penal servitude, O'Donovan Rossa a life sentence and Kickham twelve years, sentences that were widely criticised in the British press as excessive.
+The evidence against several of the accused rested heavily on the testimony of the informer Pierce Nagle, an employee of the Irish People who had been passing information to Dublin Castle since 1864.